 This complete groupset is available at the best prices by clicking this link to Know’s Shop.
 The Ultegra-level shifter and brake caliper components can be had at Competitive Cyclist 10% off one-time w/code ITKCC19, Merlin, Wiggle, Chain Reaction Cycles, Tweeks, Tredz 10% off w/code ITK10 to convert your mechanical Ultegra system at the best prices.

-If you are an enthusiast that frequently races or are willing to pay for the absolute best electronic shifting performance, I rate and recommend the Shimano Dura-Ace R9150 Di2 groupset the Best Performer for rim brake bikes.
-It is available at the best stores and prices by clicking this link to Know’s Shop.
-You can also buy the electronic components at Competitive Cyclist 10% off one-time w/code ITKCC19, Merlin, Wiggle, Tredz 10% off w/code ITK10 to convert your current 11-speed Dura-Ace or Ultegra mechanical rim brake groupset.
+If you are an enthusiast that frequently races or are willing to pay for the absolute best electronic shifting performance, I rate and recommend the Shimano Dura Ace R9150 Di2 groupset the Best Performer for rim brake bikes.
+It is available by clicking these links to recommended stores Merlin Cycles and others at Know’s Shop.
+You can also buy the electronic components at Competitive Cyclist 10% off one-time w/code ITKCC19, Merlin, Wiggle, Tredz 10% off w/code ITK10 to convert your current 11-speed Dura Ace or Ultegra mechanical rim brake groupset.

-If you are a fan of Campagnolo shifting logic, ergonomics, and culture and own a Campy 11-speed mechanical rim brake groupset, I recommend you stick with Campy and upgrade with Chorus conversion components from Competitive Cyclist 10% off one-time w/code ITKCC19, Merlin or Wiggle.
+If you are a fan of Campagnolo shifting logic, ergonomics, and culture and own a Campy 11-speed mechanical rim brake groupset, I recommend you stick with Campy and upgrade to their electronic system (Ergopower shifters and EPS derailleurs) with Chorus conversion components from Competitive Cyclist 10% off one-time w/code ITKCC19, Merlin, Wiggle, Chain Reaction Cycles.
 They perform every bit as well and minimally heavier than the Super Record or Record ones at a much better price.
 If you want an entirely new Campy groupset, I still recommend the Chorus.
-You can get it through this link to Know’s Notes.
+You can get it through this link to Know’s Shop.

 Eleven-speed groupsets were introduced in volume on new bikes by Shimano in 2013 and are standard on new enthusiast-level road bikes.
-Serious roadies mostly use 1st or 2nd tier groupsets from Shimano (Dura-Ace and Ultegra), SRAM (Red and Force) or Campagnolo (Super Record, Record, Chorus, Potenza).
-You can find some 3rd tier groupsets (Shimano 105, SRAM Rival) on new enthusiast-level road bikes but most 3rd and lower tier groupsets are intended for lower priced, recreational-level bikes.
+Serious roadies mostly use 1st or 2nd tier groupsets from Shimano (Dura Ace and Ultegra), SRAM (Red and Force) or Campagnolo (Super Record, Record, Chorus).
+You can find some 3rd tier groupsets (Shimano 105, SRAM Rival, Campagnolo Potenza) on new enthusiast-level road bikes but most 3rd and lower tier groupsets are intended for lower-priced, recreational-level bikes.

 Mavic produced the first electronic road shifting system prototypes way back in 1992.
 The opening time trial of the 1997 Tour de France was won using a more developed prototype of the same Mavic design.
 Pro riders experimented with Shimano and Campy electronic groupsets more broadly starting in the 2000s.

 A lot of developments over a 5-8 year period.
-10 to 11 speed.
+10 to 11 speed and now 12 speed.
 Manual to electronic groupsets.
 Electronic V1 to electronic V2 or V3.
 Wired to wireless.
 Electronic components for rim brake and disc brake bikes.
-From a few groupset makers offering a few options to all three major ones offering complete 11-speed, electronic, rim and disc brake sets and some at multiple tiers/price points.
+From a few groupset makers offering a few options to all three major ones offering complete 11 or 12-speed, electronic, rim and disc brake sets and some at multiple tiers/price points.
 Two new entrants.